Observational constraints on a modified-gravity model with an exponential function of the curvature using the expansion history, the RSD, and the Pantheon+SH0ES data: Cosmological constraints

 \subsection{Combining the Hubble expansion rate and the Pantheon+SH0ES datasets}

-As anticipated at the beginning of this section, a joint analysis considering the two previously described datasets was also implemented, adding the corresponding $\chi^2$-functions, Eqs.~(\ref{eq_chi2_Hz}) and (\ref{eq_chi2_muSN}).
-The combined fit produces the expected results, shown as (red) contours and 1-D posterior probabilities in Fig.~\ref{fig_cornerCombo_HzmSN}, and in Table \ref{tab_MCMCintervals} (see the row for $H(z) + $SN).
-First, it is clear that, despite the larger number of data available from the Pantheon sample, the constraints on the parameters are dominated by the $H(z)$ dataset; this is particularly apparent from the 1-D histograms for $H_0$ and $\Omega_{\rm{m}0}$.
-For these quantities, the joint fit keeps the model prediction close to that obtained from the $H(z)$ dataset alone, but enhancing the corresponding limits (i.e.~reducing the allowed regions).
+As anticipated at the beginning of this section, a joint analysis was also implemented considering the two previously described datasets, adding the corresponding $\chi^2$-functions, Eqs.~(\ref{eq_chi2_Hz}) and (\ref{eq_chi2_muSN}).
+The combined fit produces the expected results, shown as (red) contours and 1-D posterior probabilities in Figs.~\ref{fig_cornerCombo_HzmSN} and \ref{fig_cornerCombo_HzmSN2} (where the column for $M$ is included), and in Table \ref{tab_MCMCintervals} (see the row for $H(z) + $SN).
+Despite the larger number of data available from the Pantheon sample, it is the combination with the CC data that breaks the degeneracy between the parameters, resulting in stringent constraints; this is particularly apparent from the 1-D histograms for $H_0$ and $\Omega_{\rm{m}0}$.
+For these quantities, the joint fit keeps the model prediction close to that obtained from the $H(z)$ dataset alone (see also Fig.~\ref{fig_cornerCombo_HzmSN}), but enhancing the corresponding limits (i.e.~reducing the allowed regions).

-This last feature is exceptionally noticeable for the $b$ parameter, for which not only we obtain a rather large preferred value, but also $b=0$ is excluded at more that $3\sigma$ C.L.
-Though one would expect the deviation parameter $b$ to be close to zero, bringing our model close to $\Lambda$CDM, as it will be clear later (Sec.~\ref{sec_comparison}), the proposed $f(R)$ model with a large deviation parameter successfully fit the considered observational data.
-In addition, this results agree with earlier studies \cite{Basilakos:2013nfa}, where values of $b$ of order $\mathcal{O}(1)$ are also obtained.
+This last feature is exceptionally noticeable for the parameter $b$, for which not only we obtain a rather large best-fit value ($b_{\rm{BF}} = 0.614$), but also $b=0$ is predicted to be excluded at more than $3\sigma$ C.L.
+Although one would expect the deviation parameter $b$ to be close to zero, bringing our model close to $\Lambda$CDM, as will become clear later (Sec.~\ref{sec_comparison}), the proposed $f(R)$-model with a large deviation parameter successfully fit the observational data considered.
+In addition, these results are consistent with earlier studies \citep{Basilakos:2013nfa}, where values of $b$ of the order $\mathcal{O}(1)$ are also obtained and are compatible with the conclusions proposed by the authors of Ref.~\citep{Odintsov:2024woi}.